-The age group staring at 18 and extending into the mid to late 20s is typically the age group to use the most substances, like alcohol, cocaine, and marijuana.
+The age group staring at 18 and extending into the mid to late 20s is typically the age group to use the most substances, like alcohol, Cocaine, and Marijuana.
 Being a young adult is a part of life that presents unique challenges.
 This is often the period of life where people move away from their parents, begin college, enlist in the military, start a career, or start their own family.
 While everyone has their own path, it is undeniable that young adulthood is a time of transition and sometimes stress.
-While some people start experimenting with drugs and alcohol at a young age and some hold off until they’re older, many begin at age 18 and into their 20s.
-This can be due to a desire to experiment, community or environment pressures, or mental illness.
+While some people start experimenting with drugs and alcohol in their youth and some hold off until they’re older, many begin at this age.
+This can be due to a desire to experiment, community or environmental pressures, or mental health conditions.

 Young adults have some of the highest rates of alcohol and substance misuse, according to a survey by the Substance Abuse and Mental Health Services Administration (SAMHSA).
 In 2018, about 35% of people aged 18 to 25 binge drank, meaning women had 4 or more drinks and men had 5 or more drinks in a 2 hour period.
 An estimated 25% of people aged 26 and older binge drank, and 4.7% of people aged 12 to 17 were binge drinkers.
-People aged 18 to 25 are the largest percentage of cigarette smokers, with one fifth of them smoking cigarettes within a month.
-The use of e-cigarettes has been increasing, with about 13% of young adults using them in 2014 and 23% of them using e-cigarettes in 2016.
+People aged 18 to 25 comprise the largest percentage of cigarette smokers, with one-fifth of them reporting smoking cigarettes within the month before the survey.
+The use of e-cigarettes has been increasing, with about 13% of young adults using them in 2014 and 23% using e-cigarettes in 2016.

 Not only do young adults have higher rates of alcohol, cigarette, and e-cigarette use, they are also more likely than other age groups to use illicit substances.
-The 2019 Monitoring the Future National Survey Results on Drug Use examined college students and people from age 19 to 60 to determine drug use trends.
-The use of illicit drugs, including marijuana, amphetamines, cocaine, hallucinogens, and MDMA is highest among people in their early 20s.
+The 2019 Monitoring the Future National Survey examined college students and people from age 19 to 60 to determine drug use trends.
+The use of illicit drugs, including Marijuana, Amphetamines, Cocaine, Hallucinogens, and MDMA, is highest among people in their early 20s.
 Marijuana use is highest specifically within the ages of 21 and 22.
-Young people who were not in college had a much higher prevalence of near-daily marijuana use than people who were college students.
-Noncollege youth have higher rates of use of almost all illicit substances, compared to college students.
-Noncollege youth use more LSD, MDMA, and cocaine, but college students are more likely to use amphetamines like Adderall.
+Young people who were not in college had a much higher prevalence of near-daily Marijuana use than people who were college students.
+Non-college youth have higher rates of use of almost all illicit substances when compared to college students.
+Noncollege youth use more LSD, MDMA, and Cocaine, but college students are more likely to use Amphetamines like Adderall.

 Research has shown that the use of some drugs among young people is increasing.
-“Marijuana use among young adults (ages 19-28) increased to all-time highs in 2019,” according to the 2019 Monitoring the Future National Survey Results on Drug Use.
-It was also discovered that there has been an increase in prevalence of LSD, cocaine, and hallucinogens.
+“Marijuana use among young adults (ages 19-28) increased to all-time highs in 2019,” according to the 2019 Monitoring the Future National Survey.
+It was also discovered that there has been an increase in the prevalence of LSD, Cocaine, and Hallucinogens.
 This may be due to the evolution of the perceived risk of certain drugs.
-The perceived risk of LSD and MDMA has declined among adults, but the perceived risk of heroin and narcotics has increased.
-To understand how to help young people with a drug or alcohol addiction, it is important to understand the reasons that people start misusing substances.
+The perceived risk of LSD and MDMA has declined among adults, but the perceived risk of Heroin and Narcotics has increased.
+To understand how to help young people with a drug or alcohol addiction, it is important to understand the reasons why people start misusing substances in the first place.

 Why Do Young Adults Misuse Substances?

-The part of the brain that includes the reward center develops in adolescents before the part of the brain that controls decision-making, processing, natural inhibitions, and cognitive flexibility, called the frontal lobe.
-The frontal lobe does not fully develop until a person’s mid-20s, leading some researchers to believe that this impacts young people’s tendency to make unreliable judgments and take the risk of misusing substances.
-However, not every young person experiments with drugs and alcohol, so it cannot all be blamed on the development of the brain.
+The part of the brain that includes the reward center develops in adolescents before the part of the brain that controls decision-making, processing, natural inhibitions, and cognitive flexibility; this part is called the frontal lobe.
+The frontal lobe does not fully develop until a person’s mid-20s, leading some researchers to correlate this delayed maturation with young people’s tendency to make unreliable judgments and take the risk of misusing substances.

-A person’s community, family, friendships, environment, and individual motives can all be factors for explaining substance misuse.
-For some, experimenting with drugs and alcohol before embarking on adulthood is seen as part of identity exploration.
-For others, drug use may be used as a way to fit in with one’s peers.
-For example, if the friends a young person surrounds themselves with all use alcohol, it is more likely that they will use alcohol themselves.
-In some cases, they may not actually enjoy misusing substances but feel that they will be ostracized from the group if they choose to not partake.
+A person’s community, family, friendships, environment, and individual motives can also be factors in explaining substance misuse.
+For some, experimenting with drugs and alcohol before beginning adulthood is seen as a part of identity exploration.
+For others, drugs may be used as a way to fit in with peers.
+If the friends a young person surrounds themselves with all use alcohol, it is more likely that person will use alcohol themselves.
+In some cases, the individual may not actually enjoy misusing substances but feel that they will be ostracized from the group if they choose to not partake.
 Others may use drugs and alcohol to self-medicate if they have physical pain or mental health issues like depression and anxiety.

 According to SAMHSA, 8.9 million young adults reported having a mental illness in 2018.
 Of those, 2 out of 5 went without treatment.
-Half of people who experience mental illness will also struggle with a substance use disorder.
-The National Institute on Drug Abuse stated that, “over 60% of adolescents in community-based substance use disorder treatment programs also meet diagnostic criteria for another mental illness.”
-People who use drugs during early adolescence are more likely to develop substance use disorders and face that challenge throughout their lives.
-That is why it is important to identify young adults with a substance use disorder as soon as possible and provide them with treatment options tailored to their individual needs.
+Half of people who experience mental illness will also struggle with a substance use disorder (SUD).
+The National Institute on Drug Abuse has stated that “over 60% of adolescents in community-based [SUD] treatment programs also meet diagnostic criteria for another mental illness.”
+People who use drugs during early adolescence are more likely to develop SUDs and face that challenge throughout their lives.
+That is why it is important to identify young adults with an SUD as soon as possible and provide them with treatment options tailored to their individual needs.

 Treatment For Young Adults

 Treatment is not only for young people with a full-blown addiction; drug abuse intervention at an early age can be beneficial for a young person experimenting with drugs.
-There are many options for treatment that can align with someone’s specific needs.
-For example, outpatient treatment may be the best option for someone with a milder addiction who still needs to attend classes or work to provide for their family.
-For those with a severe addiction, inpatient treatment will likely be the most successful option.
-Upon deciding to seek out treatment, a plan will be made that addresses the needs and goals of the young adult, as well as treating any underlying mental health issues that may be contributing to substance abuse.
+There are many options to explore for treatment.
+For example, outpatient treatment should be considered for someone with a milder addiction who still needs to attend classes or work to provide for their family.
+For those with a severe addiction, inpatient treatment will allow for a full focus on treatment.

 How Do I Find Treatment?